devilonbike/Custom-Parse-Server/README.md

-Custamizer version of "poarse-server-example" for quick setup.
+Customized version of "parse-server-example" for quick setup.

-Find complete Guide on: https://alem-cookfood.blogspot.in/
+Find complete guide at: https://alem-cookfood.blogspot.in/